-If you are concerned about how Suboxone will affect the result of a drug screening, it is important to know that buprenorphine, which is the primary active ingredient in Suboxone, will only show up on a drug screening if the test is specifically designed to detect it.
-Suboxone is a safe and legal medication, and if you have a prescription for this substance, you should not need to worry about legal ramifications or employment complications because of your use of this medication.
+If you are concerned about how Suboxone will affect the result of a drug screening, it is important to know that buprenorphine, which is the primary active ingredient in Suboxone, will only show up if the test is specifically designed to detect it.
+Suboxone is a safe and legal medication, and if you have a prescription for it, you should not need to worry about legal ramifications or employment complications due to your use of this medication.

 How long will I need to be on Suboxone?

 Everyone’s treatment experience will differ slightly, and this is also true for aftercare planning.
 The length of time you spend on Suboxone will be based on your personal strengths and challenges, and will ultimately be decided upon by you and your treatment provider.
 Some people stay on Suboxone for a few months, while others find it helpful to use the drugs for many years.
 Since the medication remains effective for both short- and long-term use, it can be used to stop cravings and alleviate symptoms of withdrawal for as long as you need it.

 Due to the fact that Suboxone is only offered at the inpatient level of care at Wilmington Treatment Center, our staff will ensure that you are given a referral for an outside provider for continuation of these services once your time in inpatient treatment has ended.